Left Navigation

 2302(c) Recertification

 Register: OSC encourages recertifying agencies to register with OSC as they approach the end of their certification period.
-To register, complete the registration form and email the form to certification@osc.govIf you have any questions regarding the program, please email the same address or call the helpline (202) 804-7163.
+To register, complete the registration form and email the form to certification@osc.govIf you have any questions regarding the program, please email the same address.
 Once OSC receives the completed form, we will enroll you in the certification program and list your agency on OSC's website.

 Updates/Approval of Materials: Changes to the law may have occurred since your initial certification.
-To avoid delays in recertification, it is strongly recommended that agencies contact OSC before completing recertification requirements in order to arrange for OSC to provide training and/or to ensure all materials (including internally created training documents) are up to date.
-Please note that if your agency elects to use forms or training materials outside of the materials provided by OSC, you must send the materials to OSC prior to dissemination to ensure the materials meet the requirements of the program.
+To avoid delays in recertification, it is strongly recommended that agencies contact OSC before completing recertification requirements to arrange for OSC to provide training and/or to ensure all materials (including internally created training documents) are up to date.
+Please note that agencies must obtain prior approval from OSC before disseminating forms or training materials created by an agency or outside entity to satisfy the training requirements of the Certification Program

 Request Recertification: After completing the five requirements of the program, fill out the compliance form, then email the form and supporting documentation to certification@osc.gov.
 After OSC reviews the application and ensures completion of the five requirements, we will grant the agency a certificate of compliance indicating the agency's fulfillment of their statutory obligations under 5 U.S.C. § 2302(c), the Dr. Chris Kirkpatrick Whistleblower Protection Act, and OSC’s Reauthorization Act.
 Additionally, we list certified agencies on OSC's website and report federal agencies' compliance with OSC's Certification Program annually to Congress.